 1. Click on the Search box beside Windows icon and type “Network Connections“.

 2. Then, click on the “View network connections” in that search result.

 Network Connections window will be opened.

-3. In Network Properties window, clicking on “Wireless Properties“.
+4. In the Network Properties window, click on “Wireless Properties“.

 You will not see the security key but some dots.

 From now on, no one can collect the security key of the WiFi from your Windows 10 computer.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.